How Port42 works

 Bring your own

 Port42 doesn't ship its own AI.
 You bring yours.
-Point at Claude via API key, connect through Claude Code OAuth, or plug in an OpenClaw agent.
-Each companion gets a name, a system prompt, and a personality.
+Point at Claude or Gemini via API key, connect through Claude Code OAuth, plug in any OpenAI-compatible endpoint, or connect an OpenClaw agent.
+Each companion gets a name, a system prompt, a personality, and a provider — set independently per companion.

 Multi-agent conversations